Hi I'm Paul

 I'm just a guy from Utah.
 I like to learn and I like to teach.
 I really want to accomplish something great.
 I have goals just like anyone else.
 There's no limit except for the limit you give yourself.
 I want to become someone who my Savior would be proud of.
 I am a Instructor and Mentor.
-I am assigned to the West Virginia Charleston Mission part of the vineyard to do my part in the mission of the Lord.
+I was assigned to the West Virginia Charleston Mission part of the vineyard to do my part in the mission of the Lord.
 I love music, almost as much as I love to make it.
 I love to do all sorts of outdoor activities, and having fun.
 I'm also a technology enthusiast.
 I enjoy progress.
 I like to see things work, and to understand.
 So I get into a little of everything.
 We only stop learning when we stop trying.
 If we apply ourselves, and keep our eyes open we'll see things that we would never have imagined.
 I believe that we have to live for something.
 I believe that nothing is impossible with Faith in Jesus Christ.
 In all things there are opportunities to serve people.
 I'm grateful for the part that I get to play. :)